Breeding Zebra Finches - Breeding - Articles and Information - Lady Gouldian Finch Supplies USA

 Zebra Finch Stages of Development - ladygouldianfinch.com

 Nestling is the term used for a baby finch that is over a week old.
 During this phase their parents must really work hard with keeping them fed and warm as they rapidly grow.
-I give my zebras extra seed, milled, fruits, and egg to help the parents keep up with the chicks and stay heathy themselves.
+I give my zebras extra seed, milled, fruits, and egg to help the parents keep up with the chicks and stay healthy themselves.

 Once they take that first bold leap from the nest they have reached Fledgling stage.
 The chicks are still very dependant on their parents care and feeding while they start to explore the outside world.
 Millet and soft foods are very important for the chicks as they learn to eat on their own.
 Weaning will take place a few weeks after they Fledge but the chicks will not be fully independent for another few weeks.